 - The Plate Tectonic theory was accepted after seafloor spreading was validated around 1960.

-- The earth’s crust is made up of seven major and many minor rigid, continental and oceanic tectonic plates.
+- The earth’s crust/lithosphere is divided into seven major and many minor rigid, continental, and oceanic tectonic plates.
 These plates are constantly moving.

 Name of seven major plates: